MOohTus/ODAMNet/docs/source/pages/Installation.rst

 Requirements
 ==================================================

-Python modules required are listed in the requirements.txt file.
-To install them :
+The required Python modules are listed in the requirements.txt file.
+To install them:

 .. code-block:: bash